MadFenix/weLoreAcademy/docs/whitepaper/marketingPlan.md

 **Stage 1: Validation (4 months)**
 * Early access for Guardian Dragon holders.
 * High-ticket clients ($1,000–$5,000) with customization, direct feedback, and improvements.
-* High-ticket focus on creators with +500K engaged followers.
 * Contact through personal network and customized videos to showcase use cases.
 * Seeking alliances for the growth engine with the $WEL token.
 Ambassadors, marketing, and patrons.